-By Tightening The Fan Lights
+3. Tightening The Fan Lights

 Many modern ceiling fans these days come with a light attached to them.
 The lights can rotate with the fan or they can be stationary as well.
 Nevertheless, the attached lights can get loose over time and produce a knocking noise.
-This type of ceiling fan making knocking noise can be easily fixed by properly fastening the lights with the fan body.
+This type of ceiling fan making a knocking noise can be easily fixed by properly fastening the lights with the fan body.

-Lights on the ceiling fan are mostly fastened with a screw.
+The lights on the ceiling fan are mostly fastened with a screw.
 So just simply tighten the screw.
 If the light on your ceiling fan is not attached by a screw, then try rotating the light housing.
 By doing so, you can tighten the light housing and reduce any noise coming from it.

-By Fixing Bent Fan Blades
+4. Fixing Bent Fan Blades

 Fan blades can get bent because of being used in an environment where too much external wind is involved.
 This problem generally happens when an external wind force collides with the fan blades.
 Warped fan blades are the prime cause of loud fan noises.
-They can also pose a serious health and safety hazard.
+They can also pose serious health and safety hazard.

 Fixing bent fan blades can be a difficult task.
 You will need specialized tools and equipment for proper repair.
 The best course of action would be to seek the help of professionals.
 And if possible, remove the bent fan blades and replace them with new ones.
 You can find replacement fan blades in the shop where you bought the fan from.

-By Lubing The Fan Motor
+5. Lubing The Fan Motor

 If you are using a fan for a long time and hear your ceiling fan squeaking, then the chances of your fan motor clogging up are very high.
 The fan motor can get clogged up for many reasons.
 Dust build-up can be the main reason behind it.
 Fortunately, you can easily solve this issue by properly lubing your fan motor.